Curriculum and Reporting

-We provide opportunities for students to participate in choir, xylophone, and Art Club.
+We provide opportunities for students to participate in choir and robotics clubs.

 Students will have opportunities to try and out represent the school to further their sporting ability at Regional and State level e.g. Athletics, Hockey, Australian rules Football, Netball, Tennis Soccer and Cross County running

 Teaching and learning teams across Year levels ensure that there is a 2 year cycle to their scope and sequence plans.
 The curriculum is monitored by the leadership team consisting of the Principal, Assistant Principal, and the three leaders form each planning team.